What are the risks between exchange and completion?

-But if you are told your job is at risk of redundancy this is not a change in financial circumstances as you are still employed.
+But on the other hand if you are just told your job could be at risk of redundancy, this is not a change in financial circumstances as you are still employed.

 If you are made redundant after contracts are exchanged you’ll need to find a new job pretty fast.
 Otherwise you risk losing the mortgage offer.
 If this happens you also risk losing your deposit and other costs associated with a failed completion.

 If you are using a mortgage broker, speak to them about your situation.
 Take their advice as to what you need to do.
-But be aware that if you fail to inform your mortgage company about a material change in financial circumstances you are possibly committing mortgage fraud.
+But be aware if you fail to inform your mortgage company about a material change in financial circumstances, you are possibly committing mortgage fraud.

-If you have received a heads-up that you job is at risk of redundancy, you should start to look for alternative job security.
-As although this isn’t a material change in your circumstances, if it does happen your main concern is to make sure you are able to afford your mortgage payments.
+If you’ve been given a heads-up that you job is at risk of redundancy, you should start to look for alternative job security as soon as possible.
+As although this isn’t a material change in your circumstances, your main concern is making sure you are able to afford your mortgage payments.

-Worst case scenario you could take in a lodger to help cover the mortgage.
+You could always take in a lodger to help cover the mortgage payments.
 But before you do this check your mortgage terms and conditions.
-You may need a consent to let to take in a lodger depending on the lender.
+You may need a consent to let to take in a lodger.
+But this depends on the lender.

 What are your options if something goes wrong between exchange and completion

 A sale/purchase contract is a legally binding contract.
-This means therefore that there are methods of redress for the innocent party.
-This depends on what’s contained in the contract, butcan include penalties and interest.
+This means there are methods of redress for the innocent party.
+The redress will depend on what’s contained in the contract, but will usually include penalties and interest.

-Most property transaction go through without any of problems described above.
-But it’s always worthwhile knowing in advance of what could go wrong.
+Whilst most property transaction go through without any of problems described above, it’s always worthwhile knowing in advance what can go wrong.

-One obvious solution to all of the above problems is to go for a simultaneous exchange and completion, i.e. to exchange and complete on the same day.
+One solution to all of the above problems is to opt for a simultaneous exchange and completion, i.e. to exchange and complete on the same day.

 Important reading before you leave this article:

-This is to sell your house and rent before buying again.
-Did you know there are 15 advantages to this strategy when you sell a house.
-Before you decide what to do, I recommend you take a quick read of this article before you go, which can be found here; Are you better selling your house and renting before buying again.
+There are 15 advantages to this strategy, so before you decide what to do please take a quick read of this article before you go; Are you better selling your house and renting before buying again.